Identifying different parts of your business

 Log in and create an Organisation Part

-If you're creating more than 5 Organisation Parts, we recommend discussing membership options with GS1 New Zealand to save you money.
+We’ll also ask you to provide your contact details to GS1 when you license your first additional number.
+If you are creating more than 5 Organisation Parts, we recommend discussing membership options with GS1 to save you money.

 GS1 New Zealand(external link)

-Repurposing your Organisation Part
+Repurposing or inactivating your Organisation Part

 1. Log in to MyNZBN.